furstenheim/SimpleRTree/README.md

 ![Simple Recursive Layout](./example.png?raw=true "Simple Recursive Layout")

-### Usage
+### Basic Usage

 The format of the points is a single array where each too coordinates represent a point

+    import "SimpleRTree"
     points := []float64{0.0, 0.0, 1.0, 1.0} // array of two points 0, 0 and 1, 1

-The library exposes only two methods.
-One to load and one to find nearest point

-    import "SimpleRTree"

     fp := SimpleRTree.FlatPoints(points)
     r := SimpleRTree.New().Load(fp)
-    closestX, closestY, distanceSquared, found := r.FindNearestPoint(1.0, 3.0)
+    closestX, closestY, distanceSquared := r.FindNearestPoint(1.0, 3.0)
-    // 1.0, 1.0, 4.0, true
+    // 1.0, 1.0, 4.0

-Additionally the tree can be built using options:

-    r := SimpleRTree.NewWithOptions(Options{...})

-For example:

-    NewWithOptions(Options{UnsafeConcurrencyMode:true})

-Is a slightly more efficient rtree, but which cannot be accessed from more than one goroutine at the same time.
+## Documentation
+To access the whole documentation you can access the following [link](https://godoc.org/github.com/furstenheim/SimpleRTree#SimpleRTree).

 ### Benchmark.
 CPU